 Strawberry Peak is located south of De Moisy Peak.
 It sees traffic during winter because the Strawberry Express Gondola goes to the point between Strawberry and De Moisy Peak.
 Skiers know the large canyon to the east as the Sisters’ Bowl.
 You can combine Strawberry Peak and De Moisy Peak with Mount Ogden for a nice day of hiking.
 No one really knows why it was named Strawberry Peak.
 Some people say wild strawberries can be found on its slopes.

 This dome shaped point was named for its location overlooking Hidden Valley above Ogden.
 It is noticeable because of the cliff bands below its west face.
 There isn't a maintained trail to the summit so it isn't climbed often.
 The Hidden Valley trail is located below the mountain and that is the recommended route used for the approach.
 Then an off trail hike is needed to get to the top of Hidden Valley Dome.
 It can be hiked year round but the brush is easier to negotiate in winter.

 Taylor Peak is an unofficially named point, 7596 feet, that is located on the ridge that makes up the north side of Taylor Canyon.
 It isn't the highest point on the ridge but it stands out because of its knobby appearance which makes people wonder what's over there.
-The highpoint, 7730 feet, is located a little farther to the southeast.
+The highpoint, 7,730 feet, is located a little farther to the southeast.
 The long ridgeline is sometimes referred to as Taylor Ridge.
 Hidden Valley Dome is located on the ridge to the west.
-All of these points can be combined together or done separately usually from Hidden Valley or Taylor Canyon.
+All of these points can be approached from Hidden Valley or Taylor Canyon.